 Looking back, it's obvious now that the business had peaked, right when we sold it.
 And it began a slow decline.
 We would not attract the same buyers in decline.
 The story was different.
 We would not have sold at the value we did.
 Timing does matter - but had we NOT kept momentum......?

-Because we had did have a plan, we and we did keep, we kept buyers engaged, and closed on time.
+Because we did have a plan, and we did keep momentum, we kept buyers engaged, and closed on time.
 We didn't wait on anything, from anybody.
 The business sold at maximum value, quickly.

 If we did not sell at the point we did, the business would have begun its decline and it's likely we would have a much different story to tell.